owasp-modsecurity/ModSecurity-apache/README.md

 # Compilation

-Before compile this software make sure that you have libmodsecurity installed.
+Before you compile this software make sure that you have libmodsecurity installed.
 You can download it from the ModSecurity git repository.
 For information pertaining to the compilation and installation of libmodsecurity please consult the documentation provided along with it.

 With libmodsecurity installed, you can proceed with the installation of the ModSecurity-apache connector.
 Run the following commands: